-This zucchini banana bread was such a labor of love for me since it took many, many tries to get it just right.
+This banana zucchini bread was such a labor of love for me since it took many, many tries to get it just right.

-Why you will simply love this recipe
+Why you’ll love this banana bread recipe

 - Full of healthy ingredients like zucchini and bananas.